dan-leo/masters/thesis/v8/thesis.md

 - Analyze critical metrics at the core of NB-IoT, such as energy consumption, coverage, cost and latency.
 - Create a testing framework to characterize NB-IoT devices in actual operation and using various networks.
 - Set optimal operating boundaries based on the obtained results.
 This should also re-evaluate suitability in certain use cases.
-- Compare NB-IoT to Dash7, which can be considered a prominent bi-directional contender.
-It has the capability of using LoRa's physical layer (RF frontend) so has the added benefit of long range.

 There are over 50 MNOs in the world that are using NB-IoT, yet most draw from a subset of the [top 5 LTE vendors](https://www.rcrwireless.com/20160531/network-infrastructure/top-5-wireless-infrastructure-makers-tag4-tag99):